hyram2/Multi-FSM-Architecture/README.md

 ## I've been trying to 'recreate the wheels' here, the name was CSM(Caller System Machine)
 The purpose of CSM is handle the memory-allocated in the some functions calls(Async and Sync).
+It's just a simple AI, nothing special at all.